 Starting in the 1890s a racial ideology of Anglo-Saxon, Germanic, and Nordic superiority held sway in America and served as the basis for “whiteness.”
 This ideal of Northern European ancestry excluded many immigrants, including Southern Europeans, from full-fledged participation in American society.

-On October 12, 1931 — a cold clear day — more than 24,000 people gathered for the unveiling of the Columbus Memorial.
+On Oct.
+12, 1931 — a cold clear day — more than 24,000 people gathered for the unveiling of the Columbus Memorial.
 It was a grand affair.
-Italian Americans from the Midwest, local Minnesotans, and political officials from across the nation thronged to the capitol grounds in St. Paul.
+Italian-Americans from the Midwest, local Minnesotans, and political officials from across the nation thronged to the Capitol grounds in St. Paul.
 The federal and state governments fully embraced the memorial and helped to craft its meaning.
-Governor Floyd B. Olson and other dignitaries spoke from a platform erected on the steps of the historical society building.
+Gov. Floyd B. Olson and other dignitaries spoke from a platform erected on the steps of the historical society building.
 President Hoover sent a telegram lauding Columbus.

 Members of the memorial association made it clear that they considered Columbus to be the first American and that Italians as a people had helped found and shape the United States.
 The memorial, embraced by the power of the state and federal governments, and accepted by the state historical society, affirmed Italians’ place in the nation’s history.
 By 1931, with immigration restrictions in full effect, nativist anxieties had dissipated, and politicians, along with cultural leaders, were eager to assimilate immigrants into the American fold in a move toward white hegemony.
 For the state officials present, the memorial represented a symbolic acceptance of Italian immigrants as Americans.